-- As part of the ongoing work within the UN system on climate change, a High-level Advisory Group on Climate Change Financing (AGF) has been studying the contribution of potential sources of revenue to meet the goal of mobilizing USD 100 billion a year by 2020.
-One of the options considered by the AGF relates to the potential revenue from the international aviation sector.
-ICAO submitted its comments to the AGF process, focusing on political, legal and practical implications that the AGF's work would have for existing ICAO's policies and practices related to international aviation and climate change, including the need to ensure consistency with Resolution A37-19 adopted by the ICAO Assembly. - 2.2 The international aviation sector should not be singled out as a source of revenues for all other sectors.
+3.1 One of the milestones reached at COP16 in Cancun is related to long-term financing, establishing a Green Climate Fund to be designed by a Transitional Committee with a goal of mobilizing 100 billion USD annually by 2020.
+It was agreed that such financing would come from a wide variety of sources, including alternative sources, and COP16 took note of the report of the High-level Advisory Group on Climate Change Financing (AGF).
+One of the options presented in the AGF report relates to potential generation of revenue through the application of market-based measures to international aviation.
+ICAO is concerned with the possible political, legal and practical implications of the AGF's work on ICAO's existing policies and practices, including the Resolution adopted by the 37th Assembly.

+- 3.2 The international aviation sector should not be singled out as a source of revenues for all other sectors.
 This is likely to result in a shortage of resources to facilitate mitigation activities by the international aviation sector itself, and in a disproportionate contribution of resources from this sector as compared to other economic sectors.
-Furthermore, such action could hinder further progress of the globally-harmonized agreement that was adopted by the ICAO Assembly. - 2.3 It should be noted that the ICAO Assembly adopted the guiding principles for design and implementation of market-based measures for international aviation.
+Furthermore, such action could hinder further progress of the activities requested by the ICAO Assembly. - 3.3 It should be noted that the ICAO Assembly adopted the guiding principles for design and implementation of market-based measures for international aviation (Annex to Appendix A).
 One of the principles clearly stipulates that "market-based measures should ensure the fair treatment of the international aviation sector in relation to other sectors".
 The Assembly also "strongly recommended that, where revenues are generated from market-based measures, they should be applied in the first instance to mitigating the environmental impact of aircraft engine emissions".
-In this context, any market-based measure involving international aviation should be designed to mitigate the impact of international aviation GHG emissions aimed at achieving the global goals of the sector.
+In this context, any market-based measure involving international aviation should be designed to mitigate the impact of international aviation GHG emissions, aimed at achieving the global aspirational goals of the sector adopted by the ICAO Assembly. - 3.4 The involvement of all the relevant stakeholders with their expertise and cooperation is paramount to facilitate world-wide discussions for the comprehensive climate change deal.
+Any discussion related to international aviation, including that in the above-mentioned Transitional Committee, should therefore be undertaken in strict coordination with ICAO.

-3. CONCLUSIONS
+4. CONCLUSIONS

-- 3.1 As a specialized UN agency responsible for international aviation matters, ICAO has been working actively towards developing a global solution to address GHG emissions from international aviation.
-The ICAO Assembly Resolution A37-19 is a clear demonstration of the willingness of ICAO and its member States to take concrete steps towards addressing CO2 emissions from international aviation.
-It represents a big challenge, but provides an array of opportunities as ICAO moves forward in demonstrating to the world how it intends to achieve the ultimate objective of environmentally sustainable international aviation. - 3.2 ICAO will continue to exercise its leadership in all matters related to international aviation, including the limitation or reduction of GHG emissions, which shall be addressed under the globally harmonized framework outlined in Resolution A37-19, with all member States and the air transport industry working further through ICAO.
+- 4.1 As a specialized UN agency responsible for international aviation matters, ICAO has been working actively towards developing global solutions to address GHG emissions from international aviation.
+The ICAO Assembly Resolution A37-19 is a clear demonstration of the willingness of ICAO and its member States to take concrete steps towards addressing CO_2 emissions from international aviation.
+It represents a big challenge, but provides an array of opportunities as ICAO moves forward in demonstrating to the world how it intends to achieve the ultimate objective of environmentally sustainable international aviation. - 4.2 ICAO will continue to exercise its leadership in all matters related to international aviation, including the limitation or reduction of GHG emissions, which shall be addressed under the globally harmonized framework outlined in Resolution A37-19, with all member States and the air transport industry working further through ICAO.